rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 </build>
 ```

 Once we have set up the project, we can start writing some code to explore structured concurrency in Java.
 We need an example to work with in detail.
-This time, we'll take the interaction with GitHub APIs (or at least a simplified version of them) as an example.
+This time, we'll take the interaction with GitHub APIs (or at least a simplified version) as an example.
 So, without further ado, let's start writing some code.

 ## 2. The Problem with Concurrency